-On behalf of the U.S. Army Corps of Engineers (USACE), Sacramento District, Ahtna Global, LLC (Ahtna) updated this Quality Assurance Project Plan (QAPP) under Contract Number W91238-19-C-0027 for response actions to be performed at the former Fort Ord (Figure 1) in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or "Superfund") to address historical releases of chemicals of concern (COCs) at the former Fort Ord.1 The QAPP was revised to:
+On behalf of the U.S. Army Corps of Engineers (USACE), Sacramento District, Ahtna Global, LLC (Ahtna) updated this Quality Assurance Project Plan (QAPP) under Contract Number W91238-19-C-0027 for response actions to be performed at the former Fort Ord (Figure 1) in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or "Superfund") to address historical releases of chemicals of concern (COCs) at the former Fort Ord.
+The QAPP was revised to:

-- Update Standard Operating Procedures in Attachment A; - Update the laboratory analyses certifications in Attachment B; - Update the field documentation forms in Attachment C; - Update the three-phase quality control process and documentation in Attachment D; - Update project personnel; - Update Detection Limits, Limits of Detection, and Limits of Quantification for U.S. Environmental Protection Agency (EPA) Method TO-15; and - Reference Department of Defense (DoD) Quality Systems Manual (QSM) for Environmental Laboratories, Version 5.4.
+- Update Standard Operating Procedures in Attachment A; - Update project personnel; and - Update Detection Limits, Limits of Detection, and Limits of Quantification for U.S. Environmental Protection Agency (EPA) Method TO-15.